 Symposia will last two hours, including discussion time, and should normally have three participants (at most four).
 Students may not submit proposals for symposia, though symposia may include students as participants, in which case their status should be specified.

 The BSA has adopted the Good Practice Policy recommendations of the British Philosophical Association and the Society for Women in Philosophy.
 When drawing up a list of potential speakers, organizers must take appropriate steps to ensure that women are well represented, and provide evidence of having done so in their proposals.
 See the Good Practice website (bpa.ac.uk/resources/women-in-philosophy/good-practice) for more information and advice.

 Papers are invited in all areas of philosophical aesthetics.
 All submissions should include a 200-word abstract and must be prepared for anonymous review.

 There are two categories of submission:

-1. Regular submissions may not exceed 3500 words excluding abstract, footnotes and references (around 30 minutes’ reading time, to be followed by discussion).
+1. Regular submissions may not exceed 3500 words excluding abstract (around 30 minutes’ reading time, to be followed by discussion).
 Students may not submit in this category.

-2. Student submissions by students enrolled in MA or doctoral degree programmes are to be marked as such at the time of submission and may not exceed 2500 words excluding abstract, footnotes and references (around 20-25 minutes’ reading time, to be followed by discussion).
-Students whose papers are accepted will receive a stipend to defray conference fees, accommodation and up to a maximum of £500 travel costs.
-The winner of the prize for the best paper by a student will also receive a prize of £100.
+2. Student submissions by students enrolled in MA or doctoral degree programmes are to be marked as such at the time of submission and may not exceed 2500 words excluding abstract (around 20-25 minutes’ reading time, to be followed by discussion).
+Students whose papers are accepted will receive a stipend to defray conference fees, accommodation and up to £500 towards travel costs.

 Abstracts without full papers, papers that are not prepared for anonymous review and papers that exceed the maximum length will not be considered.
 You may either submit a paper or be a member of a proposed panel, but not both.